Smoking in Pregnancy: A Danger to Mother and Baby

 As smoking in pregnancy adversely affects so many different aspects of health, it remains one of the greatest factors that could potentially improve birth outcomes (NIRH 2017).

 That said, there is a general view that NRT during pregnancy is safer than smoking.
-At the same time, it’s widely acknowledged that a total abstinence from all forms of nicotine should be advised to pregnant women from pre-conception through to birth.
+At the same time, it’s widely acknowledged that total abstinence from all forms of nicotine should be advised to pregnant women from pre-conception through to birth.

 Although pregnancy is often a strong motivator for smoking cessation, many women continue to smoke and more effective strategies to help them become non-smokers are urgently needed.